Organising Legal Support

 - to take pictures of the police, both plain clothes and uniformed so they can be identified later (if there is misconduct or brutality)

-– to take pictures of those who seem to be provocateurs;
+- to take pictures of those who seem to be counter protesters and there to frustrate the groups right to protest;

-– to take pictures of any “incident”, including arrests.
+- to take pictures of any “incidents”, including arrests.

 These can be useful for media and in court.
 Stand back and get shots of the whole area and general layout.
 This helps in court too.